Skip to content

 • Primary Regex Pass: Kingfisher always scans the full blob with Vectorscan/Hyperscan first.

-• Candidate Selection: Findings from rules classified as context-dependent become tree-sitter verification candidates.
+• Candidate Selection: Findings from rules classified as context-dependent become parser-verification candidates.

-• Language Detection: If a language string is provided (for example from metadata or extension), the code calls a helper (such as get_language_and_queries) to retrieve the corresponding tree-sitter language and queries.
+• Language Detection: If a language string is provided (for example from metadata or extension), the code maps it to a supported parser backend.

 Supported Languages